Chapter 22 — VAR Models

 spurious relationships may emerge,

-inference becomes unreliable.
+statistical inference becomes unreliable,

 Common Approaches¶